This improved second generation Volvo XC90 aims to make the most of its sleek Swedish design values. Jonathan Crouch takes a look.

 The Volvo XC90 is just about the perfect example of a vehicle that created a niche for itself that no rival could seem to penetrate.
-If you wanted a 7-seat luxury 4x4 that was never really a sports utility vehicle, that was supremely comfortable and, above all, was neither shouty like a German nor trying too hard to fit in with the country set like a Land Rover, it was plum perfect.
+If you wanted a 7-seat luxury SUV that was never really a sports utility vehicle, that was supremely comfortable and, above all, was neither shouty like a German nor trying too hard to fit in with the country set like a Land Rover, it was plum perfect.
 Nothing even got close.
 Because of this, the first generation XC90 hung around for ages.
 After all, why mess with a winning formula?
 Later versions, sold right up to 2014, tidied up the basic formula but were otherwise much the same as the models that first rolled into dealers in 2002.
 That's one heck of an innings.
 At least though, it paved the way for something different.
-There was no way that the scond generation XC90 would be a mere 'evolutionary' design.
-Even so, few were ready for quite the radical change Volvo's Chinese owners Zhejiang Geely have funded.
-The low-key approach of old?
-It's fair to say that has been usurped by a much more extrovert look.
+There was no way that the second generation XC90, which arrived in 2015, would be a mere 'evolutionary' design.
+Even so, few were ready for quite the radical change Volvo's Chinese owners Zhejiang Geely eventually funded.
+This was a very different car - and was further usefully updated in 2020 to create the car we're going to look at here.

-All XC90 variants come with 7 seats, automatic transmission and AWD and there's a choice of three main models.
-Minority choices include a potent 320PS petrol turbo T6 and the unique T8 Twin Engine petrol/electric plug-in hybrid variant.
-Most UK buyers though, will want the volume 225PS D5 diesel version.
-D5 pricing starts at just over £45,000, while you'll need a budget from £50,000 if you opt for the T6.
-There's a choice of 'Momentum', 'R-Design' and 'Inscription' trim levels.
+All XC90 variants come with 7 seats, automatic transmission and AWD and prices start from around £60,000 for the 250hp mild hybrid B5 petrol model.
+There's a choice of three core trim levels - 'Core', 'Plus' and 'Ultimate'.
+Many UK buyers will still want the 235hp B5 diesel version, offered only with 'Plus trim'; the unique Recharge T8 petrol/electric plug-in hybrid variant is priced from around £73,000.
 Top models can be ordered with features like 21-inch Inscription alloy wheels and powered, heated and ventilated seats trimmed in Nappa leather.
 Inside, the tablet-like touch screen in the centre console drives the minor controls and a whole host of Internet-based products and services.
 Audio services in the plushest variants come courtesy of a monster Bowers & Wilkins stereo that's juiced up by a 1,400 watt amplifier, 19 speakers, and the latest sound processing software.
 It even has air-ventilated subwoofers.
 The electronically controlled air suspension has choice of five modes, including one where the driver is free to tailor the settings to his or her personal taste.
 XC90 safety gear includes a run off-road protection package which tightens seatbelts and activates energy-absorbing technology in the seats when the car detects challenging terrain ahead.
 Another system is the auto-braking feature, which cuts in if a driver pulls out in front of oncoming traffic.
-Both safety systems aim to bring Volvo closer to its vision of nobody being seriously injured or killed in any of its vehicles by 2020.

 We have video road tests of approximately 100 models.
 Use the dropdowns to choose the road test.